microsoft/T-MAC/README.md

 ## News

+- 08/06/2024 🚀: Support 1/2/3/4-bit quantized Llama models in GPTQ format.
+Test it using the pretrained models released by [EfficientQAT](https://github.com/OpenGVLab/EfficientQAT).

 - 07/27/2024 ✨: We've noted that T-MAC is even faster than the NPU in token generation speed on the latest Snapdragon X Elite chipset!
 Check [Compared to NPU](#compared-to-npu) for more details.

 - 07/23/2024 🚀🚀: We've enabled the execution of any 2-bit quantized Llama model in GPTQ format via T-MAC!
 Test it using the pretrained models released by [EfficientQAT](https://github.com/OpenGVLab/EfficientQAT).